KVerv/olympicstats.github.io/athletics/long-jump_men.md

 We can also look at the cumulative distribution function of the data, only considering jumps beyond 7m.
 <p><img alt="long-jump-men-cdf" src="../images/long-jump/long-jump-men-distributioncdf.svg" style="float:center; width:600px" /></p>
 This plot also shows some deviations from the fitted distribution but it doesn't look that bad especially for the low distances.
 We can perform the Anderson-Darling test to check if the data is explained by the fitted distribution.
 The p-value of an one-sample Anderson-Darlign test is given by 0.63.
-We must retain the null-hypothesis that the throwing distances are normal distributed with mean 8.00m and standard deviation 0.20m.
+We must retain the null-hypothesis that the jumping distances are normal distributed with mean $$ 8.00 m \pm 0.03 m $$ and standard deviation 0.20m.

 ## Medals
-Given the distribution of the throwing distances of the athletes we can determine the distribution of the first, second and third distance of a sample.
+Given the distribution of the jumping distances of the athletes we can determine the distribution of the first, second and third distance of a sample.
 The final consists of 12 athletes each with 3 jumps and 8 of them may jump another 3 times.
 This gives us a sample size of 60 jumps.
 The expected number of fouls is 18 and the expected value of the medal distances with 42 jumps are

 | Place | Expected Distance (m) | 95% Confidence Interval (m) |
 | ----- | ------------- | --------- |